BLCM/bl3mods/Aaron0000/Balands/README.md

 Hellshock - Reduced projectile count to 1.

-Hyper-Hydrator - No change.
+Hyper-Hydrator - No change other than a possible damage adjustment.

-Ice Pick - No change.
+Ice Pick - No change other than a possible damage adjustment.

-Sellout - No change.
+Sellout - No change other than a possible damage adjustment.

 Superball - Doubled splash radius, made it fully automatic, added 50% critical hit damage.